maorcc/hassio-addon-transmission/README.md

   - You may also need to adjust the github Actions configuration (Settings > Actions > General > Workflow > Read & Write)
 - Adjust the 'image' key in 'example/config.yaml' so it points to your username instead of 'home-assistant'.
   - This is where the build images will be published to.
-- Rename the example directory.
-  - The 'slug' key in 'example/config.yaml' should match the directory name.
-- Adjust all keys/url's that points to 'home-assistant' to now point to your user/fork.
 - Share your repository on the forums https://community.home-assistant.io/c/projects/9
 - Do awesome stuff!
  -->